-Commission Role Commission Roles (determined Sept 2016 - Jan 2017) MAY 2017 MEETING Activity Current Activity by Others Take Lead Cooperate w/ Others Only Provide Funds No Role Priority Level Where & When Advocating for/assist with policy changes (Legislative, ordinances, rules) MPRB policy: all contractors, partners, staff must have AIS identification training X - Policy advocacy should be across multiple watersheds.
-BCWMC could help draft ordinances for cities, identifying need through pathways study Management Monitoring current infestations TRPD, BCWMC, MPRB through regular aq. plant surveys X - Lack of fish surveys is a gap.
+Current Activity by Commission Role es (determined Sept 2016 - Jan 2017) MAY/JUNE 2017 MEETING Activity Others Take Lead Cooperate w/ Others Only Provide Funds No Role Priority Level Where & When annual "state of the lake" event to provide more active engagement.
+Agreed pathways study could help refine education needs and identify jurisdictions and content and variety of educational outlets.
+Committee Recommendation on AIS education : No committee recommendation yet.
+[Administrator notes: The devastating effects of AIS on habitat quality and recreational suitability is one of several key messages included in the BCWMC Education and Outreach Plan .
+The BCWMC includes the "clean, drain, dispose" message on the "learn and participate" section of its website (with links to more information).
+However, the BCWMC does not have or use any other AIS-related educational materials.
+The committee could consider using an existing or developing a new educational piece for use at events and to disseminate to cities.]
+Advocating for/assist with policy changes (Legislative, ordinances, rules) MPRB policy: all contractors, partners, staff must have AIS identification training X - Policy advocacy should be across multiple watersheds.
+BCWMC could help draft ordinances for cities, identifying need through pathways study Committee Recommenda tion on AIS policy advocacy : No committee recomm endation yet.
+1 Manageme nt Monitoring current infestations TRPD, BCWMC, MPRB through regular aq. plant surveys X - Lack of fish surveys is a gap.
 BCWMC could survey fish in same years as water monitoring.
-Fish community data good for AIS and WQ analysis, TMDLs, etc. Need to determine goal of fish survey - presence vs. absence, characterizing whole fish population, and/or determining ecological threshold for fish impacts on WQ X - Need to gather observations of others (residents, field workers)
+X - Need to gather observations of others (residents, field workers)